maxcelant/leetcode/problems/Combination Sum II.md

 - **Base case:** We reach the target.
 - **Prune case:** We go above target OR `i` is larger than `len(nums)`
 - **Branching Paths:**
-	1. Continue to include this number until we reach base case
+	1. Include this number, increment total, and go to next number in sequence.
-	2. Remove current number and move on to next number
+	2. Don't include this number (loop to see if there are duplicates)

 #### Code
 ---